A Difficult Challenge

 And here is how I navigated around that difficult challenge…

-The university where I am teaching now provided us with two platforms to use for online teaching – Cisco Webex and E~Class.
+The university where I am teaching now provides us with two platforms to use for online teaching – Cisco Webex and E~Class.

 We meet our students online through Cisco Webex.
 In addition, the E~Class, a part of the university’s portal, allows professors to upload course materials in whatever electronic format, give assignments and tests, and communicate with students.
 It has functions that allow the submission of students’ assignments and other graded course requirements and the corresponding marking/grading of the same.

 During the first week of (online) classes, I tried to check an assignment submitted by one of my students through E~Class.
 Going through the many steps to open, mark/check, and grade the assignment took time.
-With me handling more than 140 students and if each of them, in a particular week, will have an assignment or two, the checking/marking would be time-consuming.
-I figured it would be better and easier if the students write whatever course requirements I assign using MS Word for the reason that the said word-processing application has an “Insert-Comment” function that would allow me to directly mark/check the students’ paperwork without clicking on too many buttons.
+With me handling more than 140 students, and if each of them, in a particular week, will have an assignment or two, the checking/marking would be time-consuming.
+I figured it would be better and easier if the students wrote whatever course requirements I assigned using MS Word because the word-processing application has an “Insert-Comment” function that would allow me to directly mark/check the students’ paperwork without clicking on too many buttons.

 So, I asked my students to use MS Word when doing their assignments instead of doing them directly in the assignment section of the E~Class.